linux-integrity/ima-doc/event-log-format.rst

 * ``0x03`` EVM_IMA_XATTR_DIGSIG

-  For this vakue, the :ref:`signature-version` is always 0x02.
+  For this value, the :ref:`signature-version` is always 0x02.

 * ``0x05`` EVM_XATTR_PORTABLE_DIGSIG

   This indicates that the signature is the portable signature of EVM file meta-data.

 * ``0x06`` IMA_VERITY_DIGSIG